flancia-coop/doc.anagora.org/social-coop-oc.md

 ### offboarding thankyous
 - Kathe, Marie, Matt
 - How to share these?
 Server announcement to Loomio post (some words of appreciation for each?)
-  DECISION: Loomio post and server announcement
+  DECISION: Loomio post and server announcement.
+Melissa will take the lead; Caitlin will support.

 ### Deep and big topics - 10 in review/refresh
 - kanban: https://share.mayfirst.org/apps/deck/board/1128
 - Review what we have and define some priorities?
 - Success: At-large member selection.
     - Need to review and operationalize for next year
-    - DECISION: Caitlin to check with Ammar & Kathe
+    - DECISION: Caitlin to check with Ammar & Kathe: how did the process go?
 - Let's return next meeting to
     - Operational Financial Strategy
     - Identifying new Big Topics
+- Archive: the character limit.
+Done!
+Yay!
 ### WG Reports